CLO-Conservation-Science/Habitat-Correlates-Trends-Case-Study/Code/README.md

 ## Description of code files

 ### 1_GAM_and_predict
-This script uses a GAM to uncover the correlates of eBird population trends for 3 species.
+This script uses GAM models to uncover the correlates of eBird population trends for 3 species.
 Step 1.
 Prepare predictors and data for GAM models Step 2.
-Loop over species: fit the model, predict to 2021 land cover, and export datasets for plotting
+Loop over species: fit a GAM to each trend replicate, predict to 2021 land cover, and export datasets for plotting

 ### 2_Mapping
 This script produces plots to visualize results from the manuscript Step 1.
 Create map of species abundance
 Step 2.
 Create map of species trend
 Step 3.
-Create map of land cover, geographic effect & effect on abundance for each predictor Step 4.
+Create map of % land cover, geographic effect, & effect on abundance for each predictor Step 4.
 Create 1D effect plot for each predictor

 ### 3_Return_on_investment